Bus lane statuses updated as of June 2026

 We know bus lanes can be delivered quickly – sometimes in a matter of days.

-Read below for the status of each of these corridors.
+Read below for the status of each of these corridors and be sure to sign up for our mailing list to stay up in the know.

 Broadway

-Broadway carries the busiest bus route in Canada and the US, with ridership high enough to justify SkyTrain.
-However, that line still won’t open until 2027.
+Broadway carries the busiest bus route in Canada and the US, with ridership high enough to justify a SkyTrain.
+However, that line won’t open until late 2027.
 In the meantime, Broadway still has no dedicated all-day bus lanes.
-The city recently added some extra hours to the existing bus lanes, but our ask to make them all day hasn’t been actioned upon.
+The city recently added some extra hours to the existing bus lanes, but our request to make them all day hasn’t been actioned upon.

 Hastings Street